 What is Ashwagandha?

-Ashwagandha is a medicinal, evergreen herb that commonly grows in India, the Middle East, and some parts of Africa.
-Beginning hundreds of years ago, ashwagandha’s roots and orange-red fruit were used for medicinal purposes.
-Sometimes, ashwagandha is also referred to as the “Indian Ginseng,” a similar adaptogen.
+Ashwagandha is a medicinal, evergreen herb native to India, the Middle East, and parts of Africa.
+For centuries, its roots and orange-red fruit have served medicinal purposes.
+Often called “Indian Ginseng,” ashwagandha shares similar adaptogenic properties with this well-known herb.

 Benefits Of Using Ashwagandha Supplements